aiven/aiven-docs/docs/platform/concepts/authentication-tokens.md

 this limit is reached the system automatically deletes tokens that have been used least recently to avoid going above the limit.

-Therefore, an old token can stop working even if it hasn\'t expired nor been explicitly revoked.
+Therefore, an old token can stop working even if it hasn't expired nor been explicitly revoked.
 To avoid running into problems with this behavior, configure your tokens with expiry times that suit their use case.
 This is mostly relevant for automation which automatically creates